Obama campaign to start accepting text message donations

 THE FEE QUESTION

-The process of political giving via text would be similar to giving to charity: A donor would send a short message to a text code, confirm intention and eligibility, and later pay for the donation as part of the monthly cell phone bill.
+The process of political giving over text would be similar to giving to charity: A donor would send a short message to a text code, confirm intention and eligibility and later pay for the donation as part of the monthly cellphone bill.

 Typically, these fees can take 30 percent to 50 percent of the money sent over text, industry experts told the Federal Election Commission earlier this year.